Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 | Degradation     | Degradosome + R<sub>locusNum</sub> → Degradosome:R<sub>locusNum</sub>                              | $k_{\text{degra}}^{\text{binding}}$                |
 |                 | Degradosome:R<sub>locusNum</sub> → NMPs + Degradosome                                              | $k_{\text{degra}}^{\text{depoly}}$                 |

+In this whole-cell model, transcription, translation and degradation are modeled with greater precision than in Tutorial 2.
+Each process involves the binding to a complex machinery—either a RNAP to gene in transcription, a ribosome to mRNA for translation or a degradosome to mRNA for mRNA degradation.
+As one of the most active molecular species in genetic information processing, mRNA is subject to degradation upon binding to the degradosome.
+This competition between ribosome and degradosome binding serves as an important regulatory mechanism in gene expression, which we will explore in the results section.
 Transcription, translation and degradation are all depicted as a two-step binding and (de)polymerizatoin reactions, where the polymerizations to synthesize RNAs and proteins share the same rate form as gene replication.
 The rate for complete degradation from a mRNA to its monomers is calculated by divide the monomer depletion rate over the length of mRNA.

 **Table 2: Rate Form for Replication, Transcription, Translation and Degradation**